DavidH667/bmx-timing-releases/README.md

 4. The first time you launch it, Windows Firewall will ask to allow network access — click **Allow**.
 This is what lets other phones and tablets on the same Wi-Fi view the board (see below).
 5. A browser tab opens automatically showing the track selector.
-Pick your track (or add it, the first time) and confirm the board loads.
+If your track's already set up, just pick it.
+If not, choose **+ Add new track** — the app scans your network for connected decoders and walks you through confirming which timing point each one covers (hill, holeshot, finish); this only needs doing once per track.

 That's it — from then on, just double-click the desktop shortcut before a session.
 A tray icon (bottom-right of your screen, near the clock)